 For as long as there have been stock markets, investors have been looking for an edge.
 Computerization may have speeded that up, but it's not fundamentally different from earlier times.
 Financier Nathan Rothschild, for example, made huge profits in 1815, in the days of horses and carrier pigeons, after his informational network gave him an early insight — apparently before even the British government itself knew — that Britain had won the Battle of Waterloo.
 Getting public information as early as possible and trading on it is not cheating per se.

 Lewis is right that stock ownership in the U.S. has fallen considerably since the advent of high-frequency trading.
-Before 2007, 67 percent of U.S. households owned stocks; by the end of 2013, only 52 percent did.
+Before 2007, as Lewis notes, "67 percent of U.S. households owned stocks; by the end of 2013, only 52 percent did."
 But is the complexity of the financial system the cause?
 Maybe, but there are probably other factors.
 Trust in banks and financial institutions evaporated after the 2008 financial crisis, for example.
 Polls revealed that in the wake of the financial crisis Americans were more interested in other kinds of assets, including gold and real estate.
 (However, as the stock market has recovered, interest in stocks as an investment has revived somewhat.)